theochem/horton/doc/user_part.rst

    Note that the ``run_PROGRAM.sh`` scripts assume a default installation of the corresponding software.
-In the case of non-standard installations or when special calls or environment variables are needed, one must modify this script first.
+In the case of non-standard installations or when special calls or environment variables are needed, you must modify this script first.
 (It will not be overwritten when `horton-atomdb.py input ...`` is executed again.)